Prior to writing my first book, I had never written a book before, never promoted a book before and I knew no one who did any of those things.

 Traditional Publishers – My Next 136 Failures

-After my literary agent fail, I mailed out 136 query letters to traditional publishers.
+After my literary agent fail, I mailed out 136 query letters directly to traditional publishers.
 Most didn’t respond.
-Of the few who did respond, all but one said No!
+Of the few who did respond, all but one sent back slip sheet form letters, essentially saying No Thanks!

 I mailed my manuscript to the one and only publisher who said YES.
 Four months later, my publisher filed for bankruptcy.